soham2560/ros2_tutorial_repo/README.md

     - You can use `Import Libs` button once container has opened to import dependent libs
     - Use `Build WS` button to build workspace

-Note: To access these buttons you may need to enable [VSCode Action Button Extension](https://marketplace.visualstudio.com/items?itemName=seunlanlege.action-buttons) through the Extensions Tab in VSCode, the extension should download automatically on container startup
+Note: To access all this you may need to install/enable [VSCode Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [VSCode Action Button Extension](https://marketplace.visualstudio.com/items?itemName=seunlanlege.action-buttons) through the Extensions Tab in VSCode

 ### This work is also inspired by the work of [rahulkatiyar19955](https://www.rahulkatiyar.com/) and some work I did at [MIT Tech Team](https://github.com/mittechteam), head over to his profile if you want to see some more cool robotics work.